-4. Child Abuse:
+4. Child Abuse

-There are four types of child abuse as defined in 'Working Together to Safeguard Children' (2015).
+There are four main types of child abuse as defined in 'Working Together to Safeguard Children' [2015] and further minor revision in July 2018.

-4.1: Physical Abuse
+4.1 Physical Abuse

 May involve hitting, shaking, throwing, poisoning, burning/scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.